6 Reasons Why Mitzvah Catering is So Expensive

 Let’s add up the lower end priced catering example we went through above.

-Please understand that this is not a comprehensive estimate and does not include items that I’ve found my clients want such as open bar, several entree or dessert options, different food options for kids, tables linens or other rental equipment and more.
+Please understand that this is not a comprehensive estimate and I’ve estimated costs on the lower end.
+It does not include items that I’ve found my clients want such as an open bar, several entree or dessert options, different food options for kids, table linens or other rental equipment and more.
+It also does not include costs that many caterers pass along to you such as trucking fees, chef or station attendant fees and trash/recycling/compost removal and disposal fees.
 This article is simply meant to serve as a realistic starting point for understanding catering costs and creating your budget.